St Mary’s Bell Ringers Acquire Dumb Bell

 Author: Debbie Young

-English author of warm, witty cosy mystery novels including the popular Sophie Sayers Village Mysteries and the Gemma Lamb/St Bride's School series.
-Novels published by Boldwood Books, all other books by Hawkesbury Press.
+Author of feelgood contemporary popular fiction, including three series of cozy mystery novels, four collections of short stories, plus novellas and novelettes.
+Published in English, German, and Italian.
 Represented by Ethan Ellenberg Literary Agents.
 Founder and director of the Hawkesbury Upton Literature Festival.
 Course tutor for Jericho Writers.
-UK Ambassador for the Alliance of Independent Authors.
-Lives and writes in her Victorian cottage in the heart of the beautiful Cotswold countryside.
+Member of the Society of Authors and the Alliance of Independent Authors.
+Lives and writes in a Victorian cottage in the beautiful Cotswold countryside.

 One thought on “St Mary’s Bell Ringers Acquire Dumb Bell”